 OMEGA-3 FATTY ACIDS

 Omega-3 fatty acids can help enhance the effects of a low-carbohydrate, high-fat diet by helping increase insulin sensitivity and reducing inflammation.
 Another major benefit of omega-3s is that they can help balance out your intake of omega-6s.
-When someone’s eating a high-fat diet, it’s ideal that their saturated fat sources be grass-fed if they’re from animal sources.
-Otherwise, commercially farmed animal products typically have higher omega-6 to omega-3 ratios.
+When someone is eating a high-fat diet, it’s ideal that their saturated fat sources be grass-fed if they’re from animal sources.
+Commercially farmed animal products typically have higher omega-6 to omega-3 ratios.
 Fortunately, by supplementing with omega-3s, you’re able to help counteract some of this effect.

 Coffee is a morning wonder drug for most people because of its ability to increase alertness and thermogenesis.
 Much of these benefits are due to the caffeine content found in a typical cup of joe.

-A study aimed to evaluate the ketogenic effect of two doses of caffeine (2.5 mg/kg and 5.0 mg/kg) in 10 healthy adults.
+A study evaluated the ketogenic effect of two doses of caffeine (2.5 mg/kg and 5.0 mg/kg) in 10 healthy adults .
 Caffeine was given at breakfast and found to significantly stimulate ketone production in a dose-dependent manner (88% and 116%, respectively, for the two doses).
 The caffeine administration also raised plasma-free fatty acid levels.

 This study highlights how caffeine can assist a typical low-carbohydrate diet by increasing the production of ketone bodies and elevating free fatty acid levels for greater fat oxidation (fat burning).

-This makes exogenous ketone supplementation a major luxury for individuals following a low-carb diet because they can help you get into a state of ketosis even when you’re not strictly adhering to a ketogenic diet.
-This can be a major convenience for busy people as it becomes difficult to follow a diet as closely when schedules become hectic.
+This makes exogenous ketone supplementation a major convenience for individuals following a low-carb diet because they can help you get into a state of ketosis even when you’re not able to strictly adhere to a ketogenic diet.